coderefinery/git-collaborative/content/guide.md

 - Accept invitation from GitHub sent to their email address (that GitHub knows about).

-- "Unwatch" both these repositories by clicking the "Unwatch" button (top middle of the screen) and then select "Participating and mentions":
+- "Unwatch" both these repositories by clicking the "Watch" button (top middle of the screen) and then select "Participating and mentions":
    - <https://github.com/cr-workshop-exercises/centralized-workflow-exercise>
    - <https://github.com/cr-workshop-exercises/centralized-workflow-exercise-recorded>